Amelita Galli-Curci

-Amelita Galli-Curci (18 November 1882 – 26 November 1963) was an Italian coloratura soprano.
-She was one of the most popular operatic singers of the 20th century, with her recordings selling in large numbers.
+Amelita Galli-Curci (18 November 1882 – 26 November 1963) was an Italian lyric coloratura soprano.
+She was one of the most famous operatic singers of the 20th century and a popular recording artist, with her records selling in large numbers.

 Early life

-She was born as Amelita Galli into an upper-middle-class Italian family of Spanish heritage in Milan, where she studied piano at the Milan Conservatory, winning a gold medal for piano performance, and at the age of 16 was offered a professorship.
+She was born Amelita Galli into an upper-middle-class Italian family of Spanish heritage in Milan.
+She studied piano at the Milan Conservatory, winning a gold medal for piano performance, and at the age of 16 was offered a professorship.
 She was inspired to sing by her grandmother.
 Operatic composer Pietro Mascagni also encouraged Galli-Curci's singing ambitions.
 By her own choice, Galli-Curci's voice was largely self-trained at the beginning of her career.
 She honed her technique by listening to other sopranos, reading old singing-method books, and doing piano exercises with her voice instead of using a keyboard.
-She later studied regularly with Estelle Liebling for more than a decade in New York City in the 1920s and 1930s.
+During the 1920s and 1930s, she was coached by Estelle Liebling in New York City.

 Career

-Galli-Curci made her operatic debut in 1906 at Trani, as Gilda in Giuseppe Verdi's Rigoletto, and she rapidly became acclaimed throughout Italy for the sweetness and agility of her voice and her captivating musical interpretations.
+Galli-Curci made her operatic debut in 1906 at Trani as Gilda in Giuseppe Verdi's Rigoletto.
+In 1908, she made her first appearance in Rome as Bettina in Bizet's Don Procopio, and she soon became acclaimed throughout Italy for the sweetness and agility of her voice and her captivating musical interpretations.
 She was seen by many critics as an antidote to the host of squally, verismo-oriented sopranos then populating Italian opera houses.

-She toured widely in Europe, Russia and South America.
+Galli-Curci toured widely in Europe, Russia and South America.
 In 1915, she sang two performances of Lucia di Lammermoor with Enrico Caruso in Buenos Aires.
 These were to be her only operatic appearances with the great tenor, though they later appeared in concert and made a few recordings together.
 Galli-Curci and Caruso also acted as godparents for the son of the Sicilian tenor Giulio Crimi.

-Galli-Curci toured extensively throughout her career, including a 1924 Great Britain concert tour (she never sang in an opera there), where she appeared in 20 cities and a tour of Australia a year later.
+Galli-Curci toured extensively as a concert artist throughout her career, including a 1924 tour of Great Britain (she never sang in an opera there), where she appeared in 20 cities, and a concert tour of Australia in 1925.